 SAM LAN is state-of-the-art technology for simple, user-friendly networking of house substations.
 The system provides numerous benefits:

 Data generated by (heating) controllers and utility meters in the wireless network are continuously logged.
-These data are forwarded cyclically to the SAMSON TEAM PORTAL for visualization:
+These data are forwarded cyclically to the web portal SAM DISTRICT ENERGY for visualization: